Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 The differences between flagship cameras are still fairly minor, both on paper and in practice.
 The only way to tell apart the cameras of, say, the iPhone Xs and the Google Pixel 3 is to put them side by side.
 And even then, the untrained eye is unlikely to notice any real difference.

 As for the more affordable budget and mid-range Android phones, the camera quality varies greatly from OEM to OEM based on which area they decide to cut corners in.
-As such, there is no way to determine a clear winner in this category either.
+As such, there is no way to determine an obvious winner in this category either.

 This gap stems mainly from Android’s open-source nature and Google’s looser policies when it comes to what is accepted on the Play Store.
 Not only that, but Android phones also allow users to access third-party app stores, such as the Amazon Appstore.
 As if that weren’t enough variety, Android phones also allow the user to ‘side-load’ apps via manual insertion of .apk files.